Cookie Policy

 We rely on the following legal bases:

-- Strictly necessary cookies / storage: Article 6 (1)(f) GDPR (legitimate interest in operating a secure, functional website) and § 25 (2) TTDSG / Article 5 (3) ePrivacy Directive (storage strictly necessary to provide the requested service).
+- Strictly necessary cookies / storage: Article 6 (1)(f) GDPR (legitimate interest in operating a secure, functional website) and Article 5 (3) of the ePrivacy Directive 2002/58/EC, as transposed in Portugal by Lei n.º 41/2004 (storage strictly necessary to provide the service you requested).

 You can withdraw your consent at any time, with effect for the future, via the (also accessible from the footer).